misskey-dev/misskey-hub/src/en/instances.md

 # List of instances
 ::: tip
-If you would like to list your instance here, please feel free to contact us via [Discord](https://discord.gg/Wp8gVStHW3) or make a pull request on this site's [GitHub](https://github.com/misskey-dev/misskey-hub).
+We temporally stop the request to list your instance here.
+Sorry for inconvenience.<del> If you would like to list your instance here, please feel free to contact us via [Discord](https://discord.gg/Wp8gVStHW3) or make a pull request on this site's [GitHub](https://github.com/misskey-dev/misskey-hub).</del>
 :::

 <MkInstances/>